Kyle9021/iac_power_shell/README.md

 If you copy the script from the raw code.
 Ensure you save it with `.ps1` extension

-Double-click your script and enter the information as you are prompted.
+Double-click your script and enter the information as you are prompted in the powershell window that will pop-up.

 Optionally you may want to assign the variables so you don't need to enter that information every timme you run it.
 If you decide to go this route, ensure you take appropriate steps to secure this script.